Erik-Mfa/virtual-card/README.md

 ## About the project

-This project is used to generate a QR Code that takes you to a custom page abot John personal information, to be more specifc his business card
+This project is used to generate a QR Code that takes you to a custom page abot John personal information, to be more specifc his business card<br>
-The application was made using Laravel and Tailwind CSS For the project build, it was used Docker, Composer and NPM The Database is SQLite, the DB is located at database/database.sqlite
+The application was made using Laravel and Tailwind CSS<br>
+For the project build, it was used Laravel Sail and Docker<br>
+The Database is SQLite, the DB is located at database/database.sqlite

 ## What you need for this project